JJ/nodeo.io/README.md

-# NodEO
+# NodEO.io

-#### Evolutionary Algorithm, simplified, for node
+#### Evolutionary Algorithm, simplified, for the browser

-NodEO includes the functions necessary to create a simple evolutionary algorithm in JavaScript in CommonJS format, for node.js and anything else that uses that format.
+NodEO initially included the functions necessary to create a simple evolutionary algorithm in JavaScript in CommonJS format, for node.js and anything else that uses that format.
 Can be converted to the browser using Browserify, and works perfectly.
 Check out
 [the presentation I did for FOSDEM](http://jj.github.io/js-ga-fosdem/#/home)